thirdbyte/androcker/README.md

 1. Start your Genymotion device and note down the IPv4 address from the title bar.
 Make sure that drozer agent and frida server are installed and running.
 2. Fire up a terminal.
 3. Execute `androcker <genymotion-ipv4-address>`.
-4. A `terminator` terminal will pop up.
-5. Use this terminal to launch any tool by executing them using their respective package names.
-For an example: `frida`, `apktool`, `jadx-gui`, `mobsf`, `drozer` etc.
+4. Launch tools listed below by executing them using their respective package names.
+For an example: `frida`, `apktool`, `jadx-gui`, `mobsf`, `drozer`, etc.
-6. You can save any file in the `/root` directory inside the container and find it at `$HOME/.androcker` on your host Linux distribution.
+5. You can save any file in the `/root` directory inside the container and find it at `$HOME/.androcker` on your host Linux distribution.

 ## Tools